How to Start Streaming on Twitch

 Arguably, people who are watching game streams will focus mainly on your moves and actions while paying less or no attention to the environment where you're streaming from.
 In contrast, if you're an artist, your environment is very important, so you may need to consider making your streaming room look aesthetically appealing.

 Alright, at this point, it's time to review your twitch streaming setup.
 This involves checking the sound, visual, your internet connection, and every other streaming hardware you have purchased for seamless operations.
-When you have confirmed that everything is set, you can go live right away and start streaming what you have to offer to the millions of Twitch users.
+When you have confirmed that everything is set, you can go live right away and start streaming what you have to offer to millions of Twitch users.

 - You need fast and stable internet connectivity; some people recommend using Ethernet as it is pretty more reliable than WiFi.